DennisPSmith5676/DataVisualization_US_Accidents/README.md

 (https://umausdata.s3.amazonaws.com/DataFile/clean_accident_data_df.csv)

-In order to do our Data Visulization we created the Geography.db, Location.db and Weather.db.
+In order to do our Data Visualization we created the Geography.db, Location.db and Weather.db.
 Here are the links to the  CSV file output.

 (https://umausdata.s3.amazonaws.com/DataFile/acci_geography.csv)